malmstibo/AdriannaM/README.md

 # Stibo recruitment task as QA Test Engineer
-Hello Adrianna!
-This is a Stibo recruitment task as QA Test Engineer.
-This is template for coding task to be done for interview
+This is template for coding task to be done for an interview

 ## TASK
 Write an automated tests to cover the following scenarios.